 We used to call them "nightly builds" but they aren't so much "nightly" anymore.

-AppVeyor is used to create development builds for all platforms (Windows, Linux, and MacOS) for the active branches.
-The packages for Windows are uploaded via FTP on https://ftp.osuosl.org/pub/musescore-nightlies/.
-Only the last 40 nightlies are kept there.
-Note that AppVeyor also hosts the Windows packages, including for PR.
-This is very useful if a developer wants to create a test package for an unmerged PR.
+GitHub Actions is used to create development builds for all platforms (Windows, Linux, and MacOS) for the active branches.
+The packages are uploaded via FTP on https://ftp.osuosl.org/pub/musescore-nightlies/.
+Only the last 40 "nightlies" are kept there.

 Mark issue as fixed automatically

-GitHub can send a POST HTTP requests to any URL.
-MuseScore.org uses this feature to receive notification of every new commit on the master branch of the Git repository.
-If the commit message starts with "fix #xxxxx", with xxxxx the issue number in the issue tracker, the issue will be marked as fixed automatically (and as closed 14 days after the last update to it).
+GitHub can send a POST HTTP request to any URL.
+MuseScore.org uses this feature to receive notification of every new commit on the branches of the Git repository.
+If the commit message (not the PR title) starts with "fix #xxxxx", with xxxxx the issue number in the issue tracker, the issue will be marked as fixed automatically (and as closed 14 days after the last update to it).

 Continuous translation and resource manager

-We use Travis-CI cron capabilities to run the following project periodically https://github.com/musescore/tx2s3.
+We're now using GitHub Actions to run a tx2s3 job periodically (every 15 minutes).
 The process takes TS files from Transifex converts them to QM files, bundles thjose into ZIP archives, one per language, and uploads those to S3.
 The Resource Manager in MuseScore connects to S3 to get the latest language updates.

 Here is the process to switch translations from one release to another release: https://docs.google.com/document/d/1KdhLVp8mFlFfxBsIiXHRd_lQMlFH7j3ol1X…

 The MuseScore handbook is written and translated on musescore.org.
 We also offer it as a PDF.
-The PDFs are hosted by OSUOSL and created daily by Travis-CI using https://github.com/musescore/handbook2PDF
+The PDFs are hosted by OSUOSL and created daily by Travis-CI's